tenstorrent/tt-studio/models/tt-metal-llama3-70b/README.md

 ### Docker run - llama3 - inference API server

-Running the container directly without overriding the entrypoint CMD will start the inference API server.
+Run the container directly without overriding the entrypoint CMD to start the inference API server.
 It will take ~3-5 minutes to start up.
+Note: there is some overhead to running the inference server with it's unoptimized implementation, this will reduce performance compared to direct calls the model forward method as in the demo scripts above.

 ```bash
 cd tt-studio